-Are you a parent looking for the 10 things you should look for in an online school?
-Remember: Not all online schools are created equal.
+Are you a parent considering British Online Education and looking for an online school for your child?
+Remember: Not all British online schools are created equal.
 Which is why it is important to know which questions to ask when searching for an online school UK.
-Our Director of Education at Sophia High School shares his tips with parents looking for an online school.
+Our Director of Education at Sophia High School shares his tips with parents looking for a British online school.

-Here are the 10 things parents should consider when searching for an online school:
+Here are the 10 things parents should consider when exploring British Online Education and when searching for a UK online school:

 The first thing to look for when choosing a British online school is the education team/Management.
 Does it have a history in education?
 Have the members of the team been teachers themselves?
 Have they had managerial experience in education, or even better, have been a Headteacher in a previous school?
 All too often, you will find the people at the top are finance people with no experience in education; or very young teachers who have had very little experience in education.
 A test of a great educational leader is that they will put the needs of the pupil above financial gain.
 All key decisions will be driven by education and not profits.
 Experience is difficult to buy.
 Visit the school’s ‘About Us’ section to learn how many years of experience the education team has.

 Good communication is the bedrock of any good school.
 You want to create an atmosphere where it is like one big, happy family.
 When parents have enquiries, they should be responded to within 24 hours – even if it is only an acknowledgement that the email has been received.
 Again, parents that I know have sometimes had to wait weeks for a response – which is not acceptable; especially as they are fee-paying customers.